+NAME: DATE:

-NAME: DATE: Quarter and year student entered graduate school Quarter and year student started in current lab Date of advancement to candidacy Expected quarter and year of dissertation defense Date of previous committee meeting
+Quarter and year student entered graduate school

+Quarter and year student started in current lab

+Date of advancement to candidacy

+Expected quarter and year of dissertation defense

+Date of previous committee meeting

 Comments from dissertation advisor:

 Comments from committee members:

 Comments from the student:

-Is there a potential conflict of interest that might impact the proposed studies?
-(Conflict of interest may include but is not limited to a circumstance where dissertation advisor has financial interest in outcome of project, reagent or animal model being subject to regulations that affect disclosure, publication or replication of data etc.).
+(Conflict of interest may include I erest that might impact the proposibut is not limited to a circumstance roject, reagent or animal model be eplication of data etc.). e where disserta

 Yes No

-If "Yes" attach a memo describing the nature of conflict of interest.
+If "Yes" attach a memo describin g the nature of conflict of interest

-COMMITTEE MEMBER AND STUDENT SIGNATURES
+COMMITTEE MEMBER AND ST ΓUDENT SIGNATURES

-Name: Signature: Satisfactory Satisfactory Progress?
+Name: Signature: Satisfactory P Satisfactory Progress?

 Dissertation Advisor

 Student